KrzysztofDK/4.End-to-End-Sales-Analysis-Forecasting-System-for-E-Commerce/README.md

 ## 🧪 Steps Performed (in progress)
 1. **Exploratory Data Analysis**
+- avaible in the notebook/EDA.ipynb file

 2. **Data Cleaning**
+- parameters for cleaning avaible in the configs/data_cleaning_config.yaml file

 3. **Preparing data for the dashboard using SQL**
+- avaible in the SQL location

 4. **Preparing a dashboard using Power BI (Star Schema)**
+- avaible in the reports/dashboard.pbix file

 5. **Customer classification (ANN Keras)**